-But for excess inventory which doesn't sell, Amazon can charge a daily overage fee of $10 per cubic feet as well as an additional long term storage fee for inventory which has been stagnant for 365 days.
+But for excess inventory which doesn't sell, Amazon can charge a daily overage fee of $10 per cubic feet as well as additional long term storage fees for inventory which has been stagnant for 365 days.
 And those numbers add up—especially for seasonal product lines.

-Amazon charges two fees for liquidation.
+Amazon charges two separate liquidation fees for Amazon FBA inventory.
 The first is a processing fee of anywhere from $0.25 for each item under 0.5 lbs all the way up to $1.90 for each oversized and special handling item (including apparel, jewelry, footwear and watches) over 10 lbs.
-That doesn't include the 15 percent referral fee Amazon also applies to your order.
+That doesn't include the 15 percent liquidations referral fee Amazon also applies to your order.

 How Do I Apply for the Amazon FBA Liquidations Program?